How is the Broad Match Modifier Different from the Other Key Words?

 Negative Match

 The negative match type is all about choosing what keywords you don’t want your ad to show up for.
 This parameter prevents ads from showing up for search queries that have little to nothing to do with your campaign.
-This helps filter out users that are not looking for your business and helps ensure that only quality leads will view and click your ad.
+This helps filter out users who are not looking for your business and helps ensure that only quality leads will view and click your ad.

 Phrase Match